Trump Administration Sues Facebook, Alleging It Discriminated Against U.S. Workers

-The Justice Department filed a lawsuit against Facebook, alleging the social giant illegally discriminated against U.S. workers in reserving more than 2,600 positions for temporary visa holders from other countries.
+The Justice Department filed a lawsuit against Facebook, alleging the social giant illegally discriminated against U.S. workers by reserving more than 2,600 positions for temporary visa holders from other countries.

 A Facebook rep said the company disputes the allegations in the complaint but added that the social giant “has been cooperating with the DOJ in its review of this issue.”
 The spokesperson declined to comment further, citing pending litigation.